-(Hebrews 12:14) Strive for peace with everyone, and for the holiness without which no one will see the Lord.
+(Hebrews 12:14) Make every effort to live in peace with everyone and to be holy; without holiness no one will see the Lord.

 Hebrews 12 begins by telling believers in Jesus to discipline themselves so they can obey God (run the race set before them); they are to keep their eyes on Jesus and the forever relationship they can have with Him as they patiently keep on keeping on.
 Then, Hebrews says that if we do not discipline ourselves that God, who is our Father, will discipline us because He loves us.
 Now, Hebrews turns our attention to some of the moral and spiritual qualities we need to see God, while warning us that we face many dangers and temptations in this life that if we fall into can have lasting consequences.